-Clinical Research Skills (CRS) assignment (25%): Students are expected to deliver a group assignment by completing written tasks related to clinical research skills.
-Tasks may include a combination of MCQ, short answer and long answer questions.
+Clinical Research Skills (CRS) assessment (25%): Students will deliver a group assignment with approximately five students per group by completing written tasks related to clinical research skills.

-Final examination (50% of the final grade): Students will undertake a 3 hr written exam at the end of semester.
-The exam will cover all aspects of the course.
-Questions may include a combination of MCQ, short answer and long answer questions.
+Final Examination (50% of the final grade): Students will undertake a 3 hr written assessment at the end of semester.
+The examination will cover all aspects of the course, with the exception of the Clinical Research Skills content.
+Questions may include a combination of MCQ, short or long answer questions.